Close Search

 Montana Hunting Fees

-Applicants who apply online will need a Visa, MasterCard, Discover, American Express, or debit card to apply.
+Applicants will need a Visa, MasterCard, Discover, American Express, or debit card to apply.
 When applying, license fees must be paid for at the time of application.

 The Montana bonus and preference point systems are voluntary.
-The bonus point costs $20 for non-residents per species.
-The preference point costs $100 for non-residents for the general combination drawing.
-When applying online, you will be charged a convenience fee of $0.20, plus 3% of the total purchase will be added to the application fees.
+Or non-residents, the bonus point costs $20 per species.
+A preference point for the general combination drawing costs $100 for non-residents.
+When applying online, you will be charged a convenience fee of $0.20, and an additional three percent of the total purchase will be added to your application fees.

 Montana Hunter Requirements

-Anyone born after January 1, 1985 must have taken a hunter education course to purchase a hunting license in Montana.
-In order to purchase an archery license, you must provide a certificate of completing a bowhunter education course or provide any prior year’s bowhunting permit from any other state.
-Any person hunting or accompanying a hunter as an outfitter or guide must wear a minimum of 400 square inches of hunter orange material above the waist that is visible at all times.
+Anyone born after January 1, 1985, must have taken a hunter education course to purchase a hunting license in Montana.
+In order to purchase an archery license, you must provide either a certificate showing completion of a bowhunter education course or any prior year’s bowhunting permit from any other state.
+Hunters and those accompanying a hunter as an outfitter or guide must wear a minimum of 400 square inches of visible hunter orange material above the waist.
 This rule does not apply during the archery-only season.

 Montana Hunting Age Restrictions

-An 11-year-old youth who will be 12 years old by January 16, 2026 may purchase a hunting license and apply for any drawing but cannot hunt until after August 15, 2025.
-A youth must be 12 years old by January 16, 2026 to be eligible to begin accumulating points.
+An eleven-year-old who will be twelve years old by January 16, 2027, may purchase a hunting license and apply for any drawing but cannot hunt until after August 15, 2026.

 Montana Hunting Draw Odds

-Montana gives non-residents up to 10% of the big game tag quota.
-We listed the prior year’s first choice draw odds based on if that applicant had 1, 5, 10, or 15 points going into the draw.
-This will give applicants a better idea of their draw odds for that specific hunt, depending on the point level they are at, and it also gives applicants a timeframe of when they can anticipate increased draw odds.
+Montana gives non-residents up to ten percent of the big game tag quota.
+We’ve listed the prior year’s first choice draw odds based on if that applicant had 1, 5, 10, or 15 points going into the draw.
+This will give applicants at various point levels a better idea of their draw odds for a given hunt, and it also gives applicants a timeframe for when they can anticipate having better draw odds.

 For detailed draw odds where you can enter in your points to see exactly what your odds were last year, go to research.huntinfool.com.